williamlin0504/thesis/Readme.md

 ## Concepts
 * Using Free5GC
-* Add Online Charging Function to Free5GC
+* Set up serverless Online Charging Function with Lambda and API Gateway
-* Trigger the OCF with AWS
 * Store CDR into DynamoDB
+* Use Milan Dataset